-After breakfast start trek across terraced rice fields, vertical cliffs with lush forest, observing the diverse culture of village people living in that area particularly of the Tamang people.
+After breakfast, we shall start our hike across terraced rice fields, vertical cliffs with lush forest, observing the diverse culture of village people living in that area, particularly of the Tamang people.
 Our trail passes along the Marsangdi river until we reach Syange .
 (1100m) Overnight in Chamje.

 Day 5: Chamje-Dharapani(1960m/5-6hrs)

 Early in the morning start trekking past fields of corn, barley, and potatoes and then through forests of bamboo and rhododendrons.
-On the way explore the village of Tal that lies on a flat plain next to the sandy beach and river at the base of a large waterfall.
+On the way explore the village of Tal that lies on a flat plain next to the sandy beach and the river at the base of a large waterfall and then continue to Dharapani.
 Overnight in Dharapani.

 Day 6: Dharapani-Chame(2710m/5-6hrs)

-Today we hike along with the spectacular views of Lamjung Himal, Annapurna II, and Annapurna IV.
-From Dharapani we enter a dense forest and cross a bridge and ascend steep stone steps on the new trail to Chame.
+Today we shall hike along with the spectacular views of Lamjung Himal, Annapurna II, and Annapurna IV.
+From Dharapani, we descend and enter a dense forest and cross a bridge and then ascend over steep stone steps on the new trail to Chame.
 Overnight in Chame.

 Day 7: Chame-Pisang (3250m/5-6hrs)